 Sitting down to read a house plan, or blueprint, has the ability to induce anxiety and frustration.
 The combination of symbols, abbreviations, and labyrinth of lines can confuse even a seasoned designer.
-The goal of this article is to help you become comfortable with reading the three basic views typically provided in a house plan: exterior elevations, floor plans, and building cross sections.
+Our goal with this article is to help you become more comfortable with reading the three basic sheets provided in all of Architectural Designs house plans: exterior elevations, floor plans, and building cross sections.

 The exterior elevation drawing is a completely flat view, with no artistic perspective, which provides you with an overall view of what the house will look like upon completion.
-Typically, you will receive four drawings; front, rear, and one of each side.
+Any plan that you order from Architectural Designs will include at least four elevation drawings; front, rear, and one of each side.
+Some home plans with more intricate corners (I’m look at you courtyards!) or turns in the layout will provide additional elevations to provide detail in areas otherwise obstructed in the standard elevations.

 The elevation view provides exterior details, such as the building height and materials used (both siding and roofing).
 This view not only provides the homeowner with a sense of what the finished home will look like, but is also given to the appropriate authorities to ensure the building meets local zoning regulations.